evanSe/typescript-misc/README.md

 # typescript-misc
-Assortment of rules i use for typescript
+This repository contains an assortment of rules I use for diffrent typescript projects.